Theories of Consciousness (tcc)

 But what exactly are these theories competing about?

 This essay argues that the competition is less deep than it appears.
 Most theories of consciousness are doing something more specific — and more valuable — than settling ontology.
-They are identifying structural constraints: features of consciousness that any adequate account must explain.
-Integration, global access, self-modeling, recurrence, hierarchical prediction — these are structural findings about how consciousness is organized.
+They are identifying structural constraints: features of consciousness that any complete framework must accommodate.
+Integration, global access, self-monitoring, recurrence, hierarchical prediction — these are structural findings about how consciousness is organized.
 They constrain theory.
 They do not, by themselves, determine what consciousness fundamentally is.

 This is not a criticism of these theories.
 It is a diagnostic clarification.
 As The Generativity Question argues, scientific theories are ontologically portable — their predictive and explanatory content does not depend on the ontological interpretation placed upon them.
 This essay applies that insight systematically to the major theories of consciousness.